How to use state demand data to launch or revitalize programs

 2. Reposition and scale existing programs

 Refreshing existing programs can help maximize investments already made in programs with the potential to grow.
 For example, ensure your programs are conferring the skills employers seek most, like project management.
 While project management skills are often requested in directly aligned occupations such as Project Management Specialists, these skills are increasingly requested within other occupations such as Software Developers, Construction Managers, and Medical and Health Services Managers.
-Common job titles seeking project management skills include Business Analysts, Construction Project Managers, and IT Project Managers.
+Common job titles seeking project management skills include Business Analysts, Construction Project Managers, IT Project Managers, and Engineers.

 To improve your programs, consider adding project management courses or concentrations into programs.
 Below are concentration/certificate ideas based on degree topic: